sanjeev-khannan/Diabetes_EDA-Prediction/README.md

-# Diabetes_ExploratoryDataAnalyis-EDA
+# Diabetes EDA + Prediction

-This repository contains Exploratory Data Analysis files of Diabetes Dataset.
+This repository covers Exploratory Data Analysis and Prediction of Diabetes.

  Diabetes dataset
  ----------------